 Painting as a Skill.

-Painting, like drawing, is a skill like any other that can be developed and acquired. through practice.
+Painting, like drawing, is a skill that can be developed and acquired.
+Through practice.
 One of the most common questions the traditional artist Tim Gargon is asked is what he does for a living.
 His reply is simple.
 He is an artist who paints and draws.
-The typical response to this reply is I can’t paint.
+The typical response to this reply is I can't paint.

-How this does mean that we are all capable of producing a magnificent painting.
-But we can all produce a drawing, paintings, and artworks which are unique and ultimately this is an excellent way for
+How this does mean that we are all capable of producing magnificent painting?
+But we can all produce a drawing, paintings, and artworks that are unique, and ultimately, this is an excellent way for

 Tips to Progress from Drawing to Painting.

-For many artists making the journey from drawing to painting can be a difficult one.
+For many artists, the journey from drawing to painting can be difficult.
 However, here are some tips to help that transition be more comfortable.

-Many drawing techniques can be adapted and used with a paintbrush, such as drawing with watercolor or pen and ink.
+Many drawing techniques can be adapted and used with a paintbrush, such as watercolor or pen and ink.

 - Pen and ink.
 The next technique I want to talk about is pen and ink.
 Other people find painting difficult.
 It may be an idea for you to draw in ink initially and then add water.
-Here is an excellent way for you to loosen up your drawing skills and introduce a brush when drawing and can be a great transition into painting.
-Because Inc is water-soluble, it allows you to paint and draw in a more fluid and free fashion.
+Here is an excellent way to loosen up your drawing skills and introduce a brush when drawing, and it can be a great transition into painting.
+Because Inc is water-soluble, it allows you to paint and draw more fluidly and freely.

 - Flat color.
 For the hobbyist who is apprehensive about starting the first painting drawing out your composition for your subjects first only in pencil is an excellent way to get the beginnings of an image down on the paper.
 Water-soluble poster colors can then be mixed and applied directly from the palate onto the paper.
 This is an excellent method to begin with if you are an amateur because you will just be applying color to individual shapes, and the complexities of tone and value can be omitted.